Your relationship status

 Relationship status refers to whether you are single or partnered (married, or living in a de facto relationship).
 Your income support entitlement and rate of payment may differ depending on your relationship status.

-Your relationship status affects the rate of service pension, age pension, ISS or veteran payment you receive.
-There are two rates of service pension, age pension and veteran payment, the singles rate and the couples rate.
+Your relationship status affects the rate of means-tested Service Pension, Social Security Age Pension, Income Support Supplement or Veteran Payment you receive.
+There are 2 rates of means-tested pension, the singles rate and the couples rate.
 The rate paid for each member of a couple is less than the rate paid to a single person because couples can share some household costs.

 Whether you are single or partnered also affects how your income support pension or payment is calculated under the income and assets test.

-Your eligibility for partner service pension or veteran payment as the partner, widow, or widower of a veteran, is also affected by your relationship status.
-See the sections entitled ‘How does relationship status affect Partner Service Pension eligibility’ and 'How does relationship status effect veteran payment'.
+Your eligibility for Service Pension Partner, Social Security Age Pension or Veteran Payment as the partner, widow, or widower of a veteran, is also affected by your relationship status.

-You are considered to be a single person and therefore eligible for payment at the singles rate if:
+You may be considered to be a single person and therefore eligible for payment at the singles rate, if one of the following apply:

-- you are married but living separately and apart from your spouse (including “marital separation under the same roof” – see next dot point);
+• you are married but living separately and apart from your spouse

-- you are living at the same address as your partner but can demonstrate that there has been an irretrievable breakdown in the relationship and provide an explanation of why you are continuing to live at the same address;
+• you are living at the same address as your partner but can demonstrate that there has been an irretrievable breakdown in the relationship and provide an explanation of why you are continuing to live at the same address (separated under the same roof)

 Partnered people